pureskillgg/docs/docs/datascience/old/csgo/csds/README.md

 - **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?**
   We removed all PII or traces back to any Steam ID or online identities.
-  Steam is the platform used to play CS2, and while a game account may be anonymous, we have taken great care to remove any possibility of scraping valid Steam IDs or online identifiers from the data or the ability to download the CS2 demo file.
+  Steam is the platform used to play CS:GO, and while a game account may be anonymous, we have taken great care to remove any possibility of scraping valid Steam IDs or online identifiers from the data or the ability to download the CS:GO demo file.

 - **Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?**